lairdrt/tm4c123G-keil/README.md

 ## Programming the Device

-Assuming that you have experience with **git** so that you can clone this repository.
+We're assuming that you have experience with **git** so that you can clone this repository.

 Programming the device for the purposes of testing your system involves: